 Aside from the planetary seminars that are offered every semester, the University of Colorado offers a much more rigorous seminar offered every two years.
 As topics rotate every two years, IMPACT is dedicated to providing faculty to lead one such seminar.
 Possible topics include "Asteroids" or "Airless Bodies".

 The Physics Department offers a graduate course on plasma physics listed as PHYS-5150.
 This class now includes a dusty plasma section discussing physical processes on the lunar surface as well as simulation and computational techniques.

 IMPACT will establish a certificate in Applied Space Science for aerospace engineering students seeking a career in industry.
 IMPACT will conduct surveys to see what industry leaders are looking for in future employees and develop a certificate to include these qualities.
 The staff at IMPACT is well equipped to offer the experience necessary for such a certificate.
 IMPACT can provide the following:

-IMPACT's predicessor CCLDAS, initiated and maintained the successful Lunar Graduate Conference (LunGradCon) held during NASA's Lunar Science Forum.
+IMPACT's predecessor CCLDAS, initiated and maintained the successful Lunar and Small Bodies Graduate Conference held during NASA's Lunar Science Forum.
 LunGradCon provides graduate students and post-docs an environment to present their work and network with peers.
 At the discretion of SSERVI, IMPACT will remain a supporter and leader for LunGradCon.